 Like anyone tackling creative, innovative nonfiction, Toni Bergins is an effective storyteller.
 She’s able to articulate all of the stats and facts, seamlessly embedded into an emotionally affecting, personalized narrative that holds the reader’s attention.
-Good communication often proves to be the most difficult aspect for entrepreneurial and innovative figures of a certain practice.
-Not everyone who innovates is inherently a good salesman.
-And salesmanship is critical, even with something decidedly wholesome in nature.
+Because the themes and messaging she communicates is so universal, it immediately makes the reader feel at ease.

 INSTAGRAM: https://www.instagram.com/tonibergins/?hl=en